Oregon Zoo's position on plastic pollution

 - Plastic microtrash threatens California condors.
 Microtrash can prevent chicks from digesting food, resulting in starvation and death.

 - Nearly 9 million tons of plastic enters the ocean each year (two million pounds per hour), and this amount is expected to double by 2025.
 This is the equivalent of five bags filled with plastic sitting on every foot of coastline in the world.

-- A growing body of research shows how microplastics and associated toxics can travel through the ocean food web, possibly ending up in seafood for human consumption.
+- A growing body of research shows how microplastics and associated toxins can travel through the ocean food web, ending up in seafood for human consumption.

 - Americans generate an average of 220 pounds of plastic waste per person each year.